Venkatesh Anguraj

-A. Venkatesh (birth name Venkatesh Anguraj) is an Indian film cinematographer, known for his works in Kannada, Tamil and Telugu films.
+Venkatesh Anguraj is an Indian film cinematographer, known for his work in Tamil, Kannada, and Telugu films.
 He is known for his frequent collaborations with filmmakers like Saran, A. Venkatesh, Suraj, Rishab Shetty, and Santhosh Ananddram.

 Career

-Venkatesh graduated from Film and Television Institute of India (FTII).
-He started his career by assisting cinematographer R. Raghunatha Reddy, in Duet, who was then a regular for K. Balachander.
+Venkatesh graduated from the Film and Television Institute of India (FTII).
+He started his career by assisting cinematographer R. Raghunatha Reddy on Duet, who was then a regular for K. Balachander.
+He made his debut in the Tamil film Amarkkalam (1999) and appeared in films such as Gemini (2002).

+Regarding his work in the Kannada film Ricky (2016), a critic wrote, "Staying true to his subject, cinematographer Venkatesh Anguraj has done a fair job in capturing the natural beauty of the Western Ghats".